 Because a BIOS update replaces the previous version, it is very important you follow these instructions exactly.
 Otherwise, the OmniBook may be damaged.
 The BIOS update process resets the configuration settings in the BIOS Setup utility except for the PC Identification and Password.

-- 1. From the Start menu, shut down the OmniBook. - 2.
-Connect the ac adapter to the OmniBook. - 3.
-Remove any PC Cards. - 4.
-Insert the BIOS Update disk in the floppy disk drive. - 5.
-Press the blue power button. - 6.
-If prompted, choose the correct language. - 7.
-When prompted, press C. This starts a process that takes approximately 1 minute. - 8.
-When prompted, insert a paperclip into the system-off recess.
-This starts the update process.
-Once it begins, do not interrupt the update process.
+- 1. If you are updating the BIOS from a CD, you'll need to change the boot device to CD-ROM/DVD drive.
+See page 4-7 for instructions. - 2.
+From the Start menu, shut down the OmniBook. - 3.
+Connect the ac adapter to the OmniBook. - 4.
+Remove any PC Cards and if docked, undock the OmniBook. - 5.
+Insert the BIOS Update disk or CD in the appropriate drive. - 6.
+Press the blue power button. - 7.
+When prompted, choose the correct language. - 8.
+When prompted, press C and follow the onscreen instructions.
+This starts a process that takes approximately 1 minute. - Once it begins, do not interrupt the update process.